bloodyteabiscuts/bloodytea/README.md

-mike or ameferryman, i go by no pronouns, he/its for friends/followed.
+mike or ameferryma or mayhaps valentine. i go by no pronouns, he/its for friends/followed.

 innatentive adhd & heavily suspected schizoid personality disorder